barryclark/jekyll-now/_posts/2016-12-31-001-first-is-it-useful.md

 If I hold a gun to your head and force you to either choose true or false for this prediction, do you think that's fair?
 Of course not.

+*Wait*, you protest.

-Wait, you protest.
-This is a prediction statement.
-Sooner or later when the time comes, this statement will collapse into either a true or false statement.
+*This is a prediction statement.
+Sooner or later when the time comes, this statement will collapse into either a true or false statement.*

 Sure, but there are also other things that are un-knowable no matter how far into the future you go.

+## The unknowable

 Suppose you are deciding whether to choose a career in public speaking but only if you know in advance **for certain** whether you will be successful at it.

+You can see where I am going with this already.

-How can you ever you know **for certain in advance** whether a career choice is the right one for you?
-Maybe, it's not a career choice.
-It can be a relationship, an investment choice.
+How can you ever know **for certain in advance** whether a career choice is the right one for you?

+Sometimes, it's not even about your career.
+It can be a relationship, or an investment choice.
 Maybe even what activity to spend your weekend on.

-And yet, our lives are populated with such decisions with imperfect statements.
+And yet, our lives are populated with such decisions with imperfect information.

-For completeness, let me lay out the argument in a more formal way.
+For completeness, let me lay out the argument in a formal way.

-1. There is at least one instance where limiting to just "true" or "false" as truth values to describe a piece of information is not only un-helpful, but it goes against your deeply held value of knowing the truth.
+1. There is at least one instance where limiting to just *_true_ or _false_* as truth values to describe a piece of information is un-helpful.
+Not only un-helpful, but it goes against your deeply held value of knowing the truth.
 2. In life, more often than not, we tend to make decisions with imperfect information.
-3. Imperfect information usually cannot be reduced to just either true or false.
+3. Imperfect information usually cannot be reduced to just either *_true_ or _false_*.
-4. Since another deeply held value you have is about being ambitious in life, this requires you to develop multiple truth values or choose another criteria to evaluate information that you receive or better yet, you need to do both.
+4. Since another deeply held value you have is about being ambitious in life,
+5. **Conclusion: this requires you to develop multiple truth values or choose another criteria to evaluate information that you receive or better yet, you need to do both.**

-Let me say that conclusion once again, to deal with imperfect information, you need to **develop beyond binary truth values and choose another criteria to evaluate the advice you receive**.
+Let me say that conclusion once again, to deal with imperfect information about the advice you get, you need to **develop beyond binary truth values and choose another criteria to evaluate the advice you receive**.

 You know what's the best part about this conclusion?
 You can even apply this advice onto itself right after you are done reading this article!